 Conventional life insurance, such as term insurance, may also be another option depending on your needs.
 If you are looking for the lowest Final Expense life insurance rates, feel free to use our quote engine below.
 If you would like to compare Term and Universal life, you can use our instant life insurance quotes quoting system also.

 The Four Main Types of Guaranteed Issue / Final Expense Life Insurance:

 These are policies for applicants in good health.
-Level benefit means once the policy has been issued, the insured’s beneficiaries are eligible for the full face value immediately after death of the insured occurs.
+Level benefit means once the policy has been issued, the insured’s beneficiaries are eligible for the total face value immediately after the insured’s death.

 The insured usually has a two-year waiting period before the entire face amount can be paid to their beneficiary.
 If non-accidental death occurs before two years, the policy will only pay a percentage of the face amount.
 Example: If non-accidental death happens in year one, the policy will pay 10% of the death benefit.
 If non-accidental death occurs in year two, 20% of the face amount will be paid.
 Death in year three or later will trigger the policy to pay the full face value of the policy.

 Benefits paid to the beneficiary usually have a two-year waiting period before the entire death benefit can be paid.
 If non-accidental death occurs before two years, the policy will only pay a return of premiums plus a percentage.
 For example, if non-accidental death happens in year one, the premiums will be returned, plus 10% will be paid.
 If non-accidental death occurs in year two, premiums paid are returned plus 20%.
 Death in year three or later will pay the face amount of the policy.